-Our village, located in the Karmala Taluka of Solapur district, Maharashtra, houses approximately 585 Dhangar families.
-The village is a home to the Dhangar community who has been making the traditional woollen blanket for centuries to date.
-Dhangars generally dispersed all across India, have settled mostly in the rural areas in the western parts of Maharashtra.
+Our artisans are located in Maharashtra, Karnataka, Telangana, houses approximately 8000+ Dhangar families.
+Few districts from the mentioned states are home to the Dhangar communities who has been making the traditional woollen blanket for centuries to date.
+Dhangars generally dispersed all across India, have settled mostly in the rural areas in the middle and south India.
 Dhangar community in the village has strongly preserved and nourished their blanket making art through ages.

 About Ghongadi Blankets

 Ghongadi is a traditional woollen blanket made in Maharashtra, India.
 These age-old traditional blankets are made on Pit-Loom and dyed with organic and natural dyes.

 Ghongadi is revered as a holy blanket and is used in all the holy rituals and community functions of the villages, thus holding cultural significance in the Maharashtra state.